Relay For Life: Relay's growth

 Following the second "Relay", Dr. Gordan Klatt shared his event by traveling the United States and sharing his story through Terry Zahn, a news anchor from Virginia. in 1992, the American Cancer Society National Home Office heard about Dr. Klatt and Pat Flynn's event, and Relay For Life became the organization's signature event.
 In 1988, Seattle's Relay For Life held the first Luminaria Ceremony.
 Portsmouth, England held the first Global Relay For Life in 1997.
 The money raised was given to Cancer Research UK.

-From these grassroots beginnings, Relay For Life grew into a global movement and the American Cancer Society’s signature fundraiser.
-Over the past four decades, it has united millions of people across the world and raised more than $7 billion in the fight against cancer.
+From these beginnings, Relay For Life grew into a global movement and the American Cancer Society’s signature fundraiser.
+Over the past four decades, it has raised more than $7 billion in the fight against cancer.

 The relay went virtual in 2020, before it went live again the next year.

 In 2025, Relay For Life celebrated its 40th anniversary under the theme "40 Years of Impact," reflecting on the progress made in cancer prevention, research, and survivorship, while recommitting to the goal of ending cancer as we know it, for everyone.